Enhanced six operations and base change theorem for higher Artin stacks: Enhanced operations for ringed topoi and schemes

-The general case where $u$ is smooth follows from the above case by Lemma \ref{2le:descent} (3) (and its dual version), and the fact that there exists an \'etale surjective morphism $g\colon Y\to X$ in $\Schqcs$ that factorizes through $f$ \cite[17.16.3 (ii)]{EGAIV}. \end{proof}
+The general case where $u$ is smooth follows from the above case by Lemma \ref{b3le:descent}(3) (and its dual version), and the fact that there exists an \'etale surjective morphism $g\colon Y\to X$ of $\Schqcs$ that factorizes through $f$ \cite{EGAIV}*{Corollaire 17.16.3(ii)}. \end{proof}